StefanMocek/exlabs-recruitment-task/README.md

 In dev mode You can use nodemon with command: npm run dev

+Testing
+To run all the tests use the command:  npm run test

 API Documentation
 The API documentation is available at http://localhost:3000/api-docs.